Studiosity/avataaars-rb/README.md

 avatar = Avataaars.new(root_path: 'some/other/path').create_avatar
 ```

+## Yeah, but why not just write it all in Ruby
+:confused: This was considered but was more of a maintenance issue.
+Given the assets/React component haven't
+seen much in the way of changes I may re-write the gem at some time to just implement the avatar creation.
+Upside would be a pretty massive speed boost as calling out to NodeJS like this isn't super performant.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).